A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies: Introduction

-Therefore one of the key open problems is to uniquely identify the Lorentz structure of new physics in $ b\to s\, \mu^+ \, \mu^- $ decay.
-Therefore one needs to develop techniques to discriminate between various possible solutions.
-It may be done by \begin{itemize} \item observing new decay modes driven by $b \to s \mu^+ \mu^-$~\cite{Grinstein:2015aua,Kumar:2017xgl,Kumbhakar:2018uty,Guadagnoli:2017quo,Abbas:2018xdu,Amhis:2020phx}, \item constructing new observables in the existing decay modes~\cite{Egede:2008uy,Egede:2010zc,Capdevila:2016ivx,Alguero:2019pjc} and \item improving the precision in the present measurements. \end{itemize} In this work we show that a precision measurement of the branching ratio of the decay $B_s\to \mu^+\mu^-$ can lead to a clear distinction between scenario II and the other two scenarios.
-We also find that the angular observables in the decay $B\rightarrow K^*\, \mu^+\, \mu^-$, dependent on the azimuthal angle $\phi$, enable us to make a distinction between scenarios I and III, provided they can be measured with small enough uncertainties. .
+Therefore one of the key open problems is to uniquely identify the Lorentz structure of new physics in $ b\to s\mu^+ \mu^- $ decay.
+It requires the development of techniques to discriminate between various possible solutions.
+These techniques may involve \begin{itemize} \item observing new decay modes driven by $b \to s \mu^+ \mu^-$~\cite{Grinstein:2015aua,Kumar:2017xgl,Kumbhakar:2018uty,Guadagnoli:2017quo,Abbas:2018xdu,Amhis:2020phx}, \item constructing new observables in the existing decay modes~\cite{Egede:2008uy,Egede:2010zc,Capdevila:2016ivx,Alguero:2019pjc} and \item improving the precision in the present measurements. \end{itemize} In this work we show that a precision measurement of the branching ratio of the decay $B_s\to \mu^+\mu^-$ can lead to a clear distinction between scenario II and the other two scenarios.
+We also find that the angular observables in the decay $B\rightarrow K^* \mu^+ \mu^-$, dependent on the azimuthal angle $\phi$, enable us to make a distinction between scenarios I and III, provided they can be measured with small enough uncertainties.

 The paper is organized as follows.
 In sec.
-II, we discuss our strategies followed by two subsections.
-In subsection A, we talk about distinguishing features of $B_s\to \mu^+\mu^-$ decay.
+II, we discuss our strategies followed by three subsections.
+In subsection A, we show that scenario II predicts a much lower branching ratio for the decay $B_s\to \mu^+\mu^-$ compared to the other two scenarios.
 In subsection B, we obtain predictions for various azimuthal angular observables in $B\to K^*\mu^+\mu^-$ for the SM as well as for the allowed new physics scenarios.
-Further, we discuss their abilities to discriminate between the new physics solutions and identify two observables which do have the discriminating ability provided they can be measured with small enough uncertainty.
-We also define two azimuthal angle asymmetries, $A_3$ and $A_9$, which are related to the above azimuthal angular observables and which can be measured with small statistical uncertainty.
+Further, we discuss the ability of these observables to discriminate between different NP solutions and show that the $S_9$ can distinguish scenario III from scenario I, provided it can be measured with small enough uncertainty.
+In subsection C, we define azimuthal angle asymmetry $A_9$, proportional $S_9$, which can be measured with the smallest statistical uncertainty possible.
 In sec.
 III, we present our conclusions.